JPEWdev/shacl2code/README.md

 In addition to the test results, a test coverage report will also be generated using [pytest-cov][pytest-cov]

+The test suite is quite extensive and can catch a lot of errors.
+When adding new features to the code generation, please add tests to ensure that these features continue to behave as expected.

+All changes to the code are expected to pass the test suite before they merge.

 ## Custom Annotations

 `shacl2code` supports a number of custom annotations that can be specified in a